How to Stop Binge Eating at Night

 Establish an adequate and often enough eating pattern.

 Regular meals and snacks throughout the day can prevent extreme hunger in the evening, reducing the likelihood of binge eating.
-We typically work with folks to increase eating patters to 3 meals and 2 snacks per day, focusing on eating every 3 or so hours.
+We typically work with folks to increase eating patterns to 3 meals and 2 snacks per day, focusing on eating a meal or snack every 3 or so hours.

 This includes paying attention to both when you eat and the quality of your meals.
-It's important to listen to your cravings and not just focus on eating "healthy" or nutrient-dense foods.
+Including more protein in each meal can help manage hunger and reduce nighttime snacking.
+It’s important to listen to your cravings and not just focus on eating “healthy” or nutrient-dense foods.

 Address Emotional Triggers